Sports

 Published:

-The Argentine star scored The Heron’s fourth of the match and assisted on two others.
+Messi started for Miami and electrified the BMO crowd with his on-field wizardry.
 The loss extended TFC’s winless streak in MLS matches at home to six games.

 Lionel Messi and Walker Zimmerman Lionel Messi and Walker Zimmerman, Toronto FC Inter Miami

-TFC forward Emilio Aristizabal, who came into the match as a substitute in the 65th minute, gave the TFC fans something to cheer about in the final minutes of the game when he netted two goals — one via a right-footed shot and the second on a header.
+TFC forward Emilio Aristizabal, who came into the game as a substitute in the 65th minute, gave the TFC fans something to cheer about in the final minutes when he netted two goals — one via a right-footed shot and the second on a header.
+To their credit, the Reds fought hard right to the end and put some considerable pressure on the Miami defence.

 Fans watch from temporary stands at BMO Field, which were built to accommodate more fans for the 2026 World Cup, during first half MLS soccer between Toronto FC and Inter Miami CF, in Toronto on Saturday, May 9, 2026.
 THE CANADIAN PRESS/Frank Gunn Fans watch from temporary stands at BMO Field, which were built to accommodate more fans for the 2026 World Cup, during first half MLS soccer between Toronto FC and Inter Miami CF, in Toronto on Saturday, May 9, 2026.
 THE CANADIAN PRESS/Frank Gunn